McLytir/SmartExplorer/README.md

 - If you hit rate limits or see many pending items, collapse folders or navigate a bit slower.
 - On Linux, install `xdg-utils` for reliable “open”/“reveal”.
 - SharePoint errors often stem from expired cookies — recapture or resend cookies in Settings.
+- SharePoint previews download to ~/Downloads/SmartExplorerPreviews (mirroring the SharePoint path) so you can open the cached file directly even if the in-app renderer fails.